resouer/docker/docs/sources/project/test-and-docs.md

 and loads the documentation into a server.
 As long as this container runs, you can browse the docs.

-1. In a terminal, change to the root of your `docker-fork` repository.
+1. In a terminal, change to the root of your `dry-run-test` repository.

+        # 'dry-run-test' should be name of your dry-run-test repo dir
         $ cd ~/repos/dry-run-test

 2. Make sure you are in your feature branch.